MaheshYTech/db/README.md

    ![image](https://github.com/MaheshYTech/db/assets/53365208/089ae1dc-99b0-4a76-af57-5e8562c513f4)

-select option [2] . which open database.
+select option [2] . has to open database.

 ![image](https://github.com/MaheshYTech/db/assets/53365208/9ecbea9f-c76c-4539-a0d2-a880b1df9267)
+Now [car.txt] has been openend

 if database available it shows Structure of Database